quanghieu31/dog-cat-classification/README.md

     - mini-batches to avoid vanishing gradient
     - dropout regularization in training

-This was a weekend project.
-Any feedback is more than welcomed, and some photos of cats or dogs would be even better.
-A demo user-friendly google colab [here](https://colab.research.google.com/drive/1xv4366k_AAW9Qvrv9tiF5YiHKvCRB6jw?usp=sharing).
+I have self-taught statistics, linear algebra, Python programming for this particular project.
+It was a fun experience.
+Any feedback is welcomed.
+A demo google colab with user-inferface is [here](https://colab.research.google.com/drive/1xv4366k_AAW9Qvrv9tiF5YiHKvCRB6jw?usp=sharing) and you can upload your own photo and let the model predict it.